flawas/swiss-floorball-api/README.md

 ## ❓ FAQ

 **Q: Where do I find the IDs?**
-A: You can find Team, Club, and League IDs in the URL on the [Swiss Unihockey website](https://www.swissunihockey.ch) or by using the `[suh-clubs]` and `[suh-leagues]` shortcodes to explore.
+A: You can find Team, Club, and League IDs in the URL on the [Swiss Unihockey website](https://www.swissunihockey.ch) or by using the plugin backend to explore and copy the IDs.

 **Q: Is this plugin free?**
-A: Yes, it is open-source and free to use.
+A: Yep!
+It’s open-source and completely free to use.

-**Q: Is this plugin a official Swiss Floorball plugin?**
+**Q: Is this an official Swiss Floorball plugin?**
-A: No, this plugin is not an official Swiss Floorball plugin.
-And not related to Swiss Floorball in any way.
+A: Nope.
+This plugin isn’t official and has no connection to Swiss Floorball.

 **Q: Can I use this plugin for commercial purposes?**
-A: No, this plugin is not for commercial purposes.
-It is only for personal and non-commercial use.
-It is designed for Swiss Floorball clubs and teams to display their data on their websites.
+A: Sorry, no. It’s meant only for personal and non-commercial use.
+It’s designed for Swiss Floorball clubs and teams to show their data on their websites.

-**Q:
+**Q: Any further questions?**
+A: Just drop me a message on [GitHub](https://github.com/flawas), [LinkedIn](https://www.linkedin.com/in/flawas/), or via my [homepage](https://flaviowaser.ch/contact/).

 ## 📸 Screenshots